 Have you tried to activate your iPhone to no avail?
 Are you holding a $299 brick in your hand?
 Here's what you do.
 When activating your iPhone (or just upgrading to 2.0 software), if you get an error message on your phone, DO NOT UNPLUG IT.
 That will restart the entire process.

 Click to viewWe've heard

-many accounts now from varying Apple store and AT&T locations that employees are having problems while trying to activate phones through iTunes.
+four many accounts now from varying Apple store and AT&T locations that employees are having problems while trying to activate phones through iTunes.
 From Atlanta, one camper reports: